avkewalr-msft/live-video-analytics/MediaGraph/readme.md

 2. Processor node, which represents processing of the media within the Media Graph
 3. Sink node, which represents delivery of the processing results outside the Media Graph

-Live video analytics enables you to manage media graphs via two entities – “Graph Topology” and “Graph Instance”.
+Live Video Analytics enables you to manage Media Graphs via two entities – “Graph Topology” and “Graph Instance”.
 A Graph Topology enables you to define a blueprint of a Media Graph, with parameters as placeholders for values.
 This topology defines what nodes are used in the Media Graph, and how they are connected within it.
 A Graph Instance enables you to provide values for parameters in a Graph Topology.
 The graph instance can then be activated to enable the flow of data.

-You can learn more on the Media Graph concept page
+You can learn more on the Media Graph concept page.